wasabeef/recyclerview-animators/README.md

 RecyclerViewAnimators
 ======================

-RecyclerViewAnimators is an Open Source Android library that allows developers to easily create RecyclerView with animations.
+RecyclerViewAnimators is an Android library that allows developers to easily create RecyclerView with animations.
 Please feel free to use this.

 # Demo